Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 \subsubsection{Impact Parameter Determination}

 If one wants to extract one number at the initial state from the final state particles using machine learning, the first one to try is the impact parameter, which is the transverse distance between two colliding nuclei.
 It is essential to know the impact parameter $b$ for determining the event geometry and further analysis, e.g., the volume estimation in fluctuation analysis.
 However, we have no direct control or measurement over $b$ in experiments.
 Usually, final state observables such as charged multiplicity are used to define centrality classes based upon models such as (Monte-Carlo)-Glauber simulation~\cite{Miller:2007ri}, through which one can get only a likely distribution of $b$ for a given centrality class.
 Here the centrality classes are usually specified from percentiles of those final state observables, and further guide the grouping of events but in a rough manner.
-This impact parameter is so important that recently RHIC spent several million on the detector to improve the precision of impact parameter determination~\cite{Kagamaster:2020oon}.
+For centrality estimation, the number of participant $N_{part}$, has been shown to be a strongly model dependent quantity~\cite{OmanaKuttan:2023cno}.
+The significance of the impact parameter is also underscored by the recent massive investment by RHIC in their detector enhancement specifically aimed at improving the precision of impact parameter determination~\cite{Kagamaster:2020oon}.
 ML algorithms can provide a useful tool in discriminating initial conditions for HICs from the final state accessible information.